tundelakins/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function prints all natural numbers from n to 98 followed by a newline
+This function prints the n times table starting from 0 followed by a newline